 Despite the incredible benefits of antimony-impregnated grades for most applications, there are two scenarios in which even antimony impregnated grades will not suffice as a seal face material:

-- If the mechanical seal needs to be food safe
+- If the mechanical seal needs to be in space

 - If the application is too dry for the carbon to self-lubricate

 In either of these scenarios, a material called molybdenum disulfide (MoS2) may be a suitable carbon replacement.
-Molybdenum disulfide is deemed Generally Recognized as Safe (GRAS) by the FDA — this film does not contain any antimony, which is what makes antimony impregnated carbons unsafe for food applications.
+This film does not contain any antimony, which is what makes antimony impregnated carbons unsafe for food applications.
 Similar to carbon graphite, molybdenum disulfide seal faces are able to self-lubricate via the formation of a transfer film.

 MoS2 looks a lot like carbon graphite.
 It even has a similar layered molecular structure, which allows it to retain its self-lubricating ability even in extremely dry environments (when the application dew point is less than -22°F).
 Although MoS2 is not quite as cost effective as carbon graphite, it is able to perform excellently in environments where no other material will stand a chance.